colevandersWands/javascript-1-homework/week-1/jl-errors-primitive-types.md

 let a = 'this is \
 two lines';
 ```
-your notes:  In order to define one sentence in two lines the firs line must end with "\".
+your notes:  In order to define one sentence in two lines the first line must end with "\".

 [TOP](#primitive-type-errors)